kinde-starter-kits/react-express-api/readme.md

 In the `client` make a copy of `.env_sample` and name it simply `.env`.
 Set the following variable with the `Token host` value from the Kinde `App Keys` page

-folder make a copy of `.env_sample` and name it simply `.env`.
 Rename the value of `REACT_APP_KINDE_DOMAIN` environment variable to be the subdomain you set up on Kinde.

 e.g